unascribed/NilExample/README.md

 ## Another note
 NilGradle is very primitive at the moment, and can quite easily get confused.
 If things don't make sense, then delete `build/nil`.
-Additionally, doing a `./gradlew clean build` confuses the hell out of it; just do a `./gradlew build`.